Making-Money-from-Cricket-Truth-or-Myth/.github/profile/README.md

 ## Fantasy Cricket (Big Thing)

 Fantasy apps are everywhere now.
-Dream11, MPL, My11Circle—you name it.
+Sportsx9, PlayerzPot, Vision11—you name it.

 What happens here?
 You pick a team on mobile, not real, just virtual.